vzhou842/victorzhou.com/content/posts/2019-03-29-gini-impurity.md

 When training a decision tree, the best split is chosen by **maximizing the Gini Gain**, which is calculated by subtracting the weighted impurities of the branches from the original impurity.

+Want to learn more?
+Check out my explanation of [Information Gain](/blog/information-gain/), a similar metric to Gini Gain, or my guide [Random Forests for Complete Beginners](/blog/intro-to-random-forests/).